 An example of an excellent app is Zillow, which prides itself on an enormous database of property listings.
 Zillow also offers many useful tools including an agent finder, local mortgage lender rates and information, and the ‘Zestimate’ home valuation tool.

-Trulia is huge in the house hunting app world, with its main feature being its house searching tool.
+Trulia is huge in the house-hunting app world, with its main feature being its house searching tool.
 You can find homes, flats, open houses, price, neighborhood, number of rooms and more!
 It features an interactive map, with local info (schools, transport, crime rate) and video tours.
-This easy to use app is very appealing for millennials.
+This easy-to-use app is very appealing to millennials.

 The digital world is not foreign to millennials, they are believable realities.
 Interactive Proptech solutions, such as 360 panoramas, virtual or augmented reality, voice search, investment simulators or 3D modeling, are encouraged by 71% of millennials.
 By creating interactive tools you will help your clients to feel in control, inspiring them to make the purchase without forcing it - the virtual experience will sell the property for you!

 Here’s an example of how Matterport creates virtual tours for real estate agents and helps them reach out to potential clients with the help of VR technology:

 Live streaming open house viewings will help potential buyers feel like they’re experiencing it with you!
 Millennials love openness; advertising live helps with transparency and authenticity too.
 After the open house live stream, clients can usually opt to save the video and view again later.
 Opendoor is a great example of a real estate agency that values Openness, striving to make the process as easy as possible!

 See how real estate broker Jesse Peters from RE/MAX One Group live streams an open house:

 The “adnostic” generation